|

 - Expiate (verb): to make a reparation or atonement; to make amends

-- Euphemism (noun): a word or phrase used to place something that is more offensive
+- Euphemism (noun): a word or phrase used to place something that is more offensive or tasteless

 - Expedient (adjective): fast; simple; convenient